medimarket.com logo

 Regenerative Ice Massage — About Cold Compression Therapy

-Most athletes are familiar with the RICE method for post-injury recovery, which stands for Rest, Ice, Compression and Elevation.
-Cold compression, also known as an ice massage machine, refines the RICE approach and helps not only athletes but also people recovering after surgery.
+Most athletes know the post-injury recovery RICE method: Rest, Ice, Compression, Elevation – rest, icing, compression, elevation.
+Cold compression, also known as a ice massage machine, refines the RICE principle and provides help not only to athletes but also to people recovering from surgery and to those with acute muscle or joint injuries.

-• acute muscle and joint injuries to relieve pain and swelling and to support the healing process
+• acute muscle and joint injuries — to relieve pain and swelling and to support the healing process (for symptomatic differential diagnosis see the leg swelling triage article, sport section);

-• post-operative rehabilitation (e.g. knee ligament or shoulder surgery) and to speed up muscle recovery.
+• post-operative rehabilitation (e.g. knee ligament or shoulder surgery) and to accelerate muscle recovery.

-It can simply be called an ice massage machine.
-It combines the functions and advantages of cold therapy and a compression unit.
+The ice massage machine combines the functions and advantages of cryotherapy and a compression device:

-• A compressor inflates the cuff to the desired pressure, holds it for a set time, releases the pressure, and then inflates again.
+• The compressor inflates the cuff to the desired pressure, holds it for a set time, releases the pressure, then inflates again.

-• Intermittent pressure has been proven more effective than static pressure because it stimulates circulation more efficiently, helping to reduce swelling.
+• Intermittent pressure has been proven to be more effective than static pressure because it more favorably supports circulation, helping to reduce swelling.

-• During compression, a pump circulates icy water from a reservoir into the treatment cuff and slowly circulates it.
+• During compression, a pump circulates icy water from a reservoir into the treatment cuff and slowly recirculates it.

-Compression by itself is effective in reducing swelling and edema.
-Active compression, the intermittent squeeze, pushes the swelling from the injured area toward healthy tissue so it can be removed via the lymphatic system.
-This type of compression helps stimulate the body's blood flow, delivering more oxygen to the injured area and accelerating healing.
+Compression by itself is effective in reducing swelling and edema: the active, intermittent squeeze pushes the swelling from the injured area toward healthy tissue and it is removed via the lymphatic system.
+This type of compression supports blood flow, delivering more oxygen to the injured area, which can accelerate healing.

 Ice massage and muscle recovery